Using TypeScript

 }

-as a development package to your project:
+- Add babel-plugin-module-resolveras a development package to your project:

 yarn add --dev babel-plugin-module-resolver